wtmbiohacker/FACS_seq/inferring/README.md

 **fastq**: data directory and all NGS raw data (.fastq or .fq extension).
 The first item of the content should be the data directory, while the following items refer to the raw NGS data under this directory.

 **sample-label**: the label for each NGS raw data file.
 The order of the label should corresponds to the order of the file names specified by the 'fastq' parameter.
 For simplicity, it is fine to use raw data file name without extension as label.
-Note that the labels specified here should be the same as the library name defined in the experiment design file (File 5).
+Note that the labels specified here should be the same as the library name defined in the experiment design file (see above, Step 2, File 3).

 **iniLib**: the NGS data profiling the mutant library prior to cell sorting, used as a reference to eliminate those mutants that are underrepresented in the library.